Penalty for Overdue No-Fault Personal Injury Protection (PIP) Benefits

 Lawyer Commentary on No-Fault Statute: MCL 500.3142

-PIP benefits; payment due; interest penalty
+PIP benefits payable as loss accrues; payment due; overdue benefits; interest penalty

 No-Fault Insurance Lawyers of Michigan Auto Law

 The lawyers of Michigan Auto Law have been specializing in auto No-Fault litigation for more than 50 years.
-If you have been injured in a car accident, truck accident or motorcycle accident and are having trouble with your No-Fault insurance company, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+If you have been injured in a car accident, truck accident or motorcycle accident and are having trouble with your No-Fault insurance company, please call one of our experienced attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is no fee or obligation.

 We are here to help you.